-[Killing Fey Filled Regrets]
+Killing Fey Filled Regrets

 Written by J. J. Bartel

-“You don’t call me Mr. Troll, Paul.”
+“You don’t call me Mr. Troll.”

 “-and remember that if we somehow kill a death-touched Fey Lord, it’s 100 gold!
 Not gold pieces, whole gold coins.
 Huh?
-Why are you moving?
+Why are you moving?”

 “Is that what you’re calling my A+ Ather magic?”
+He asked, reaching for several sacks.

 “Based on what I know of scholastic types, B- at best.”

-“You were in the tavern for hours but waited until my second stout to bring up that contract.”
+“Yours.
+You were in the tavern for hours but waited until my second stout to bring up that contract.”

 “What, drunk after two?”

-“What, afraid of kindness too?” he teased.
-The nerve.
+“What, afraid of kindness too?” he teased—the nerve.

 “The target has been circling the same area.
 It encountered a new group.
 We need to get to the top of that hill.”

-“Somethings very wrong.”
+“Something’s very wrong.”

-“Well, can it be solved by shooting at it?”
+“Can it be solved by shooting at it?”

-“Katzenveits are normally up to your knees.
+I elbow his side, “Katzenveits are normally up to your knees.
 Leaders rarely come up to the waist.”

 “So?”